For October’s Monthly Featured Dish/Ingredient Challenge the IHCC members are going with: Alliums! I opted for leeks and prepared

 - Trim off the excess pastry.
 Brush the pastry lid with more egg wash, and cut a few long slits so that steam can escape.
 Bake for about 30 minutes, until puffed up and golden brown.

-- Serve with mash and steamed greens or broccoli.
+- Serve Chicken, leek and plum pie with mash and steamed greens or broccoli.

 total time: 1,5 h